diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #format_time(total_runtime_seconds) of runtime, and an additional
 #format_time(manual_categorisation_time_seconds) of manual labeling work
 by a single person.
-However, the runtime duration is skewed by a few projects that triggered a bug in Pysa and got stuck in a loop, being killed after a 30 minute timeout.
+However, the runtime duration is skewed by a few projects that triggered a bug in Pysa and hanged, being terminated after a 30 minute timeout.
 Ignoring the analysis of failed projects, the total runtime excluding manual work is just #format_time(success_runtime_seconds).